Due to the complexities of this area it is essential that you seek proper professional advice

 Taking money out of the company

 There are other questions and costs to consider when setting up a limited company, for example how is the money in the company is passed to the individual?
-The money can be taken out of the company as a dividend, but from April 2016 only the first £5,000 of dividend income is tax free.
-Any dividends taken out above this amount this will either be charged at 7.5% for a basic rate taxpayer, 32.5% for a higher rate taxpayer or 38.1% for an additional higher rate taxpayer.
+The money can be taken out of the company as a dividend, but only the first £5,000 of dividend income is tax-free.
+Any dividends taken out above this amount this will either be charged at 7.5% for a basic-rate taxpayer, 32.5% for a higher-rate taxpayer or 38.1% for an additional higher rate taxpayer.
 This tax is after the corporation tax at 20% has been paid.

 The money could be taken as a salary, but the company would have to operate PAYE and pay Employers National insurance contributions.
 In some cases, this can work out more expensive than paying dividends.

-If you’re planning on selling the properties on its worth remembering that companies don’t benefit from the £11,000 annual capital gains tax allowance.
-As a company, you’ll pay 20% corporation tax on any gain made from the sale of a property, then you’ll pay tax to extract the money from the company.
+If you are planning on selling the properties on it is worth remembering that companies do not benefit from the £11,000 annual capital gains tax allowance.
+As a limited company, 20% corporation tax on any gain made from the sale of a property must be paid, then you would pay tax to extract the money from the company.
 It is worth noting that this will reduce from 20% at the moment to 17% in 2020.

-So, if you’re looking to sell your BTL properties on in the near future its worth doing your sums.
-It could work out to be less tax efficient than if you were holding the property as an individual.
+If you’re looking to sell your BTL properties in the near future its worth doing your sums.
+It could work out to be less tax-efficient than if you were holding the property as an individual.
 Even a higher rate taxpayer only pays 28% on any gain from the sale of a buy to let as an individual.

 Companies are also required to prepare accounts to be filed with company’s house, and prepare and file corporation tax returns which can be more onerous than self-assessment returns.